xamarin/xamarin-macios/docs/apple-privacy-manifest.md

 * [.NET for iOS, tvOS and Xamarin.iOS API Usages]()
 * [.NET MAUI and Xamarin.Forms API Usages]()

 All .NET Apps that target devices running iOS, iPadOS, or tvOS will require a `PrivacyInfo.xcprivacy` file in the app bundle.
 This is due to the .NET Runtime and BCL using [Required Reasons APIs][RequiredReasonAPI] that are not removed regardless of the [linking](https://learn.microsoft.com/xamarin/ios/deploy-test/linker?tabs=macos) setting.
-The following three APIU categories and thier associated reasons must be in the `PrivacyInfo.xcprivacy'.
+The following three API categories and their associated reasons must be in the `PrivacyInfo.xcprivacy`.
 * NSPrivacyAccessedAPICategoryFileTimestamp - C617.1
 * NSPrivacyAccessedAPICategorySystemBootTime - 35F9.1
 * NSPrivacyAccessedAPICategoryDiskSpace - E174.1

-Additionally, if you use the `NSUserDefaults` API's in your app, you will need to add the `NSPrivacyAccessedAPICategoryUserDefaults` API category, with a reason code of `CAS92.1`.
+Additionally, if you use the `NSUserDefaults` APIs in your app, you will need to add the `NSPrivacyAccessedAPICategoryUserDefaults` API category, with a reason code of `CAS92.1`.

 See the example below for detailed instructions on how to add a `PrivacyInfo.xcprivacy` file to your App.

 # Example
-Let's look at how you would add a Privacy Manifest file to an application that uses the following API's:
+Let's look at how you would add a Privacy Manifest file to an application that uses the following APIs:

 * [NSUserDefaults](https://learn.microsoft.com/dotnet/api/foundation.nsuserdefaults)
 * [NSProcessInfo.SystemUptime](https://learn.microsoft.com/dotnet/api/foundation.nsprocessinfo.systemuptime)